Plumsail/forms-docs/SharePoint/how-to/export-pdf.rst

 Running the script from a button
 *************************************************
-One option for running the script would be to add a custom button to the form, and call it something like **Create PDF file from Form** and add the following code to OnClick property (though, of course, you can modify it for your case):
+One option for running the script would be to add a custom button to the form, and call it something like **Create PDF file from Form** and add the following code to Click property (though, of course, you can modify it for your case):

 .. code-block:: javascript